codewithdinesh/codewithdinesh/README.md

 # 💫 About Me:
-👋 I’m @Dinesh Rathod<br>👀 I’m interested in Web developement<br>🌱 I’m currently learning Competitive Programing and improving web development<br>🤝 Love to collaborate with other developers<br>📫 How to reach me: dineshrathod0198@gmail.com
+👋 I’m @Dinesh Rathod<br>👀 I’m interested in Web developement and Mobile App Developement
+<br>🌱 I’m currently learning AI and improving web development
+<br>🤝 Love to collaborate with other developers
+<br>📫 How to reach me: dineshrathod0198@gmail.com

 ## 🌐 Socials: